ilaflott/epmt/README.md

 ## EPMT under Docker

-Run epmt on a local directory to submit and set the submission DB host environment variable:
+Using the epmt-command docker image, we run **epmt** on a local directory to submit and set the submission DB host environment variable:

 ```
-docker run --network=host -ti --rm -v `pwd`:/app -w /app -e EPMT_DB_HOST=<hostname> epmt-command:latest -v submit <localdir/>
+$ docker run --network=host -ti --rm -v `pwd`:/app -w /app -e EPMT_DB_HOST=<hostname> epmt-command:latest -v submit <localdir/>
 ```

+This could be easilt aliased for convenience.

-## Analysis of EPMT Data using Jupyter
+# Analysis of EPMT Data

-Current analytics are performed in an iPython notebook, specifically the SciPy-Notebook as described on their homepage. [https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html]()
+Current analytics are performed in an iPython notebook, specifically the SciPy-Notebook as described on [their homepage](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html).

 If you have Jupyter installed locally **and** you have installed the prerequisite Python modules (see **INSTALL.md**), there is no need to use the Docker image.

-However, it is recommended to use the Docker image as it contains all recent updates to the relevant dependencies. **You must be in the source directory!**
+You can simply load the **EPMT.ipynb** from the source directory in your environment and begin.

+However, for those without an environment, using Docker (and assuming you build the images as described in **INSTALL.md**):

 ```
-docker-compose up notebook
+$ docker-compose up notebook
 ```

-Follow the instructions printed to the screen to navigate to the directory containing **EPMT.ipynb**.
+Follow the instructions printed to the screen to navigate to **EPMT.ipynb** or try this link [http://localhost:8888/notebooks/EPMT.ipynb]() and enter the encryption key.
+You must be in the directory where EPMT.ipynb exists when you start the notebook service.
+Further documentation exists in that file.